Glossary

 1st Level

-Helicobacter pylori (H. pylori) is a 0.5–1 µm wide, 2–4 µm long, short helical, S-shaped Gram-negative microorganism.
+Helicobacter pylori (H. pylori) is a 0.5–1 µm wide, 2–4 µm long, short helical, S-shaped Gram-negative bacteria.
 It is mostly found in the pyloric region of the stomach.
 It is estimated that it infect more than half of the world’s population.

 Helicobacter pylori eradication